Privacy Policy

 Account and Profile Information.
 When you create an Account, we collect your name, email address, practice name, practice address, phone number, specialty, and professional role.
 We also collect information about team members you invite as Authorized Users.

 Referral Data.
-When you create a referral, we collect patient information (name, date of birth, email, phone number), clinical context (specialty, reasons, notes), and category-specific data such as dental tooth selections, veterinary animal details, or mental health risk context flags.
-This data may constitute PHI and is governed by the applicable Business Associate Agreement.
+When you create a referral, we collect information about the person being referred (name, date of birth, email, phone number), referral context (specialty, reasons, notes), and category-specific data such as dental tooth selections, veterinary animal details, or mental health risk context flags.
+In healthcare contexts, this data may constitute PHI and is governed by the applicable Business Associate Agreement (see Section 4).

 Messages and Attachments.
 The Services support secure messaging and file sharing between referring and receiving providers in the context of a referral.
 Message content and attached files are stored as part of the referral record.